wp-plugins/wp-smart-taxonomy/readme.txt

 Not at this moment.
 But we are working on it.

 = Is the plugin compatible with Woocommerce? =
 No. It presently works with default Wordpress posts and categories.
-Keep a look out for the updated version – the next version of the plugin will support custom post types and taxonomies.
+Keep a look out for the updated version – the future version of the plugin will support custom post types and taxonomies.
+If you are looking for a Woocommerce compatible plugin, check out [Woocommerce Smart Collection](http://wordpress.org/plugins/woocommerce-smart-collection/ "Woocommerce Smart Collection") .

 ==Screenshots==